Fishing conditions for Auckland

 Biting score

-The best time for fishing is night and morning
+The best time for fishing is all day long

 - 02:00